teach-afp/www/input/lecture6.md

 * We would like to implement a monad with a read-only environment since bindings are immutable

-* One alternative is to hard-wired it into the interpreter
+* One alternative is to hard-wire it into the interpreter

   ```haskell
   eval :: Env -> Expr -> Eval Value ```